grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/19 Javascript Compatibility Mode.md

 </CodeGroup>

-In case of syntax/parsing error, the script will be transformed using Babel with specific plugins bringing the compatibility to ES2015(ES6)+.
+In case of syntax/parsing errors, the script will be transformed using Babel with specific plugins bringing the compatibility to ES2015(ES6)+.
 This means that features such as classes and arrow functions can be used.
 This does take some time to transpile and the produced code has slightly different line/column numbers.

-Up to v0.31.0 it also include [core.js](https://github.com/zloirock/core-js) v2 and even more babel plugins.
-The core-js added around 2mb per VU of memory usage and some of the transformations (generators, async/await) of babel were not useful as they were still not enough for k6 to just work with those features.
+Until v0.31.0 it also included [core.js](https://github.com/zloirock/core-js) v2 and even more Babel plugins.
+The core-js added around 2mb per VU of memory usage and some of the transformations (generators, async/await) of Babel were not useful as they were still not enough for k6 to just work with those features.
 So up to this using `compatibility-mode` `base` was a significant improvement on memory usage which also translated to some CPU gains.

 ## Performance Comparison